 If you have a North Carolina personal injury case, you need an expert team of attorneys to help you fight for what is rightfully yours.
-Our team at Helton, Cody & Associates, PLLC, has been working in personal injury law for many years.
+Our team at Law Office of Lyndon R. Helton, PLLC, has been working in personal injury law for many years.
 No matter what your personal injury claim may entail, we can help you navigate the legal system and earn the compensation you need.
 We are ruthless in the courtroom because we are passionate about achieving justice for our clients.

 Although we are tenacious in our pursuit of justice, we act with empathy when it comes to our clients.
 We understand that this is a vulnerable time for you and your family, so we treat you with the utmost respect and care.
 You can trust us with your story and your vulnerability.
 We can work diligently to make sure that your suffering has not happened for nothing.

-After so many years in this industry, our team at Helton, Cody & Associates, PLLC, provides the best possible personal injury legal counsel in the Newton area.
+After so many years in this industry, our team at Law Office of Lyndon R. Helton, PLLC, provides the best possible personal injury legal counsel in the Newton area.

 Many people do not fully understand what a personal injury claim is until they go through one.
 However, it is extremely helpful to be prepared in these situations.

 Personal injury claims are a type of civil claim in which one person presses charges against another for harming them.
 For these cases to be valid, the person who caused the injury must have done so through negligent action.
 If the incident occurred because of a mutual mistake or an act of nature, the victim cannot hold a single person accountable.
 However, if one person neglected their ethical or legal responsibility and caused the accident, the victim has grounds to take action.